 - Science-based shark and ray catch limits;

-Project AWARE is mobilizing the dive community to help safeguard the Atlantic shortfin mako from overfishing.
+Project AWARE is once again mobilizing its global community to influence governments before it’s too late.
 Here's how you can help: